October 20, 2015

 Professionals are staying abroad for longer with the number of respondents who had relocated for 6-10+ years up 7% on 2014 and those with experience of less than two years dropped 12%

 67% of survey respondents would consider taking a contract overseas.
 However, only 29% of survey respondents are employed on a contract basis due to the associated risks of security and stability, both personally, and of the host countries.

 Family as a barrier to relocating abroad has decreased to 30% in comparison to 62% from 2014’s report, however, remains the main reason people return home

 The millennial generation think of relocating 3-5 years into their career, understanding that international experience is faster to career progression.
 Even professionals aged 31-50 years old would consider moving from one overseas opportunity to another, and not returning to their home countries until retirement.

 37% of professionals found their job abroad via a recruitment consultancy or were headhunted.

-The report was compiled with the help from European business school (ESCP) and in based on interviews with 2,051 respondents, spanning across 99 countries.Posted about 5 years ago
+The report was compiled with the help from European business school (ESCP) and in based on interviews with 2,051 respondents, spanning across 99 countries.Posted over 5 years ago